Introductory - Choosing The Right Clay Body

 Strength is the ability of the formed clay to hold firmer as the shapes are constructed, handled and attached without sagging, stretching or cracking.
 Hand built forms need a high degree of strength in the greenware stage.
 Strength becomes even more important as the hand built objects are larger or more flat.
 Higher ratio of grog (5% to 30%) is typical for hand building choices.
 The grog can either be fine or coarse, depending on the surface qualities the potter wants.
 Such high additions of grog also results in quicker clay air drying time and with a reduction in the possibility of cracking during the drying process.

 A hand building project will also need plasticity to be workable.
-The more extreme the shapes being built (e.g., sharp angels or coiling), the more plasticity the clay will need.
+The more extreme the shapes being built (e.g., sharp angles or coiling), the more plasticity the clay will need.

 Throwing Clay Body